FoggedLens/foggedlens.github.io/_posts/2025-10-24-deflock-mobile-guide.md

 excerpt: Learn how to use our mobile app to find and report cameras
 date:   2025-10-24 19:07:36 -0600
 related: false

+author:
+  name: Bob
+  bio: Creator of the DeFlock mobile app
 ---

 # DeFlock Mobile App User Guide